“Why is the Cash Flow Statement Important?” Interview Question

-Note: We continue our series on investment banking interview questions with this investment banking interview cash flow statement question example.
+We continue our series of investment banking interview questions with this investment banking interview cash flow statement question example.
 For this question, you’ll need basic accounting knowledge.

-“Why is the cash flow statement important and how does it compare to the income statement?”
+Or put more specifically, “How is the importance of the cash flow statement tied to the income statement?”

 To successfully answer this question, you need to make sure that you clearly illustrate your understanding of cash vs. accrual accounting.
 You need to recognize that both statements are important yet each has its own purpose (a related question revolves around the difference between EBITDA and free cash flows).

 Poor answers to this question include ones that don’t discuss the purpose of each statement and specifically the differences (cash vs. accrual accounting).

 The income statement shows a company’s accounting-based profitability.
 It illustrates a company’s revenues, expenses, and net income.
 Income statement accounting uses what is called accrual accounting.
 Accrual accounting requires that businesses record revenue when earned and expenses when incurred.

 Under accrual method, revenues are recognized when earned – not necessarily when cash is received – while expenses are matched to associated revenue – again not necessarily when cash goes out the door.
 The benefit of the accrual method is that it strives to show a more accurate picture of the company’s profitability.
 However, focusing on accrual-based profitability without looking at cash inflows and outflows is very dangerous, not only because companies can more easily manipulate accounting profits than they can cash profits, but also because not having a handle on cash can potentially make even a healthy company go bankrupt.